 Not surprisingly, darker coloured trousers soon became popular for this muddy sport.
 Lightweight wool jersey fabric, invented in the 1880s, was quickly adapted to sportswear and collarless ‘jerseys’ with numbers began to appear soon after.

 But it wasn’t until the 1900s that a long-sleeved shirt with horizontal stripes (in team colours), a soft collar, and three or four rubber buttons at the neck, became known as the ‘rugby shirt’.
 Today, this easy-wear staple is just as likely to be worn off the pitch as on.

 The button-down shirt also started life as a sporting garment.
 As the story goes, John Brooks (president of Brooks Brothers in the US) visited England at the end of the 19th century.
 While watching a game of polo he noticed that the players’ collars were buttoned down to stop them flapping in the wind.
 He took the idea back home and the Brooks Brothers’ trademark button-down collar shirt was born.

 The button-down collar shirt was originally intended to be worn for sporting pursuits, but was quickly adopted by the general populous as a casual alternative to the formal shirt and tie.
-It changed mens’ fashion history forever and remains one of the most popular smart-casual options for men of all ages.
+It changed mens’ fashion history forever, and Oxford shirts remain one of the most popular smart-casual options for men of all ages.

 Woollen sweaters were undergarments to soak up sweat